-Tip 1: Peruse NEET Syllabus and Topics- The question paper will have questions from Physics, Chemistry, and Biology at the class 12 level.
-To crack NEET 2022, it is vital to know the topics to cover.
+Tip 1: Peruse NEET Syllabus and Topics- The question paper will have questions from Physics, Chemistry, and Biology at classes 11 and 12 levels.
+To crack NEET 2023, it is vital to know the topics to cover.

 Tip 2: Strategize with Do and Die Chapters for NEET: The past year's question papers show questions asked from some topics while some topics are barely touched.
 These are mostly available online and also through a close look at the NEET question papers from past years.

 Tip 3: Check NEET Exam Pattern - This will help candidates to know what the exam will be like and help in planning an exact NEET exam strategy.